shirosaidev/saisoku/README.md

 ### Rclone sync

-Saisoku can use Rclone to sync direcotries.
-First, make sure you have [Rclone](https://rclone.org/) installed and in your PATH.
+Saisoku can use Rclone to sync directories, etc. First, make sure you have [Rclone](https://rclone.org/) installed and in your PATH.

 To to do a dry-run sync from source to dest using Rclone:
 ```sh